yassine-20/yassine-20/README.md

 - 👋 Hi there , I’m Yassine
-- 👀 I’m a Computer SCience Engineer.
+- 👀 I’m a Computer Science Engineer.

 <!---
 yassine-20/yassine-20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.